rml-80/TriviaFrontEnd/README.md

 ## What does it do?

-  A simple FrontEnd Application in Blazor.
+  A simple FrontEnd Application in Blazor WebAssembly.
 Gets data from [TrivaBackend](https://github.com/rml-80/Triviabackend).

     You can choose how many questions you want to do. min = 1, max = 50.
 From all categories or a single category.
     You answer the questions and check if they correct.